The Nest

 If you’re the person selling the property, it’s a major letdown.

-A BOM property is a home where the seller accepted an offer and signed a contract with a buyer.
-The sale was supposed to go through, but unfortunately, the deal did not go through.
+A BOM property is a home where the seller accepts an offer and signs a contract with a buyer.
+The sale was supposed to go through, but unfortunately, the deal did not.

-Because the sale didn’t pull through, the seller had to reject the terms of the offer by default.
-This led the house to go back for sale.
-There is no kick-out clause if a property is back on the market.
-This, in turn, means that the owner is entertaining new offers.
+Because the sale didn’t go through, the seller had to reject the terms of the offer by default, which led to the house returning for sale.
+If a property is back on the market, there is no kick-out clause, which means that the owner is entertaining new offers.

 There are two causes.